California Transparency in Supply Chains Act

 1. Verifying our supply chain to evaluate and address the risk of human trafficking and slavery

-Our efforts to make sure that our supply chain is free of human trafficking and slavery begin with regularly and thoroughly mapping out our direct suppliers, and the secondary suppliers with whom they work.
+Our efforts to make sure that our supply chain is free of human trafficking and slavery begin with thoroughly mapping out our direct suppliers, and the secondary suppliers with whom they work.
 We then regularly work with independent organizations and other brands to assess the risk of forced labor throughout our supply chain (looking at various factors such as each supplier’s location and employee demographics) and tailor our efforts to prevent it accordingly.

 Our primary safeguard against human trafficking is simple: We work only with manufacturing partners who share our commitment to ethical labor practices.
 Compliance with our Vendor Code of Conduct is a non-negotiable precondition to start and maintain any direct business relationship with us.
 The Code, which you can read below, outlines our requirements for the fair treatment and compensation of all workers, and expressly prohibits specific abusive labor practices.
 We work with the independent fair-labor monitoring group Verité to ensure that these standards are being met, and members of our own supply chain, social innovation, and design teams regularly visit our suppliers’ factories to supplement Verité’s work.

 2. Auditing our direct suppliers on a regular basis